 b.
 Site Meetings

-Site meetings shall be held each month at each location and facilitated by the VP at that location.
-The VPs shall inform the membership of any new business and collect any new information or suggestions from the members to report back to the Board at the next Executive Board meeting.
+Site meetings shall be held each month at each location and facilitated by the vice president at that location.
+The vice president shall inform the membership of any new business and collect any new information or suggestions from the members to report back to the Board at the next executive board meeting.

 c.
 Special Meetings Called by the Executive Board